andrewcccc/andrewcccc.github.io/projects.md

     <td><img src="https://raw.githubusercontent.com/andrewcccc/andrewcccc.github.io/master/mushroomgrowthcopy.PNG" width="300" height="600" /></td>
   </tr>
  </table>

+## Calibration of an Intra-Oral Force Measurement Device (Co-op) Project
+University of Alberta  (June 2019 - December 2019)

+**Project backogrund:**  Typically, after jaw reconstruction surgery, patients struggle with chewing, swallowing and speaking.
+In addition, patients can lose their sensation around the jaw, which means that patients may not know how hard they are biting or chewing during eating.
+As a result, patients require a custom-made oral prosthetics to recover oral functionality.
+However, the process of making the prosthetic can be challenging due to these personalized conditions.

+**Objective:** Develop a more reliable and feasible intra-oral force measurement method for the calibration of an an oral prosthesis.

+**Desgin:**

+**Results:**

 ## Apple's Facial Movement Tracking (Co-op) Project
 University of Alberta (January 2020 - August 2020)